romcal/romcal/README.md

 Represents specific liturgical dates that were approved for use by the Holy See for a particular country.
 It can be used to define unique celebrations celebrated by that particular country or existing celebrations that were [transferred to another date](https://en.wikipedia.org/wiki/General_Roman_Calendar#Transfer_of_celebrations).

 A prioritized celebration in the `national` calendar takes precedence over celebrations in `general`, `celebrations` and `liturgical` calendars.
-As such, this marker should be used with caution as it may cause national events to override important celebrations that should not be overriden.
+As such, this marker should be used with caution as it may cause national events to override important celebrations that should not be overridden.

-In situations when there are 2 celebrations from a `national` calendar that coincide on the same date, the one with the higher ranking celebration type will take precendence.
+In situations when there are 2 celebrations from a `national` calendar that coincide on the same date, the one with the higher ranking celebration type will take precedence.

 A new `national` calendar for a country can be defined by creating a new `.js` file with the country name in upper case, lower case or camel case in the `src/lib/calendars` folder (i.e. `malaysia.mjs`).
 This new file will automatically be picked up by the module and will be used when the user supplies the matching key in the country argument in the `calendarFor` method.